LeonardoFonsecaR7/reservoir_model_cutter/README.md

 - **Reference Cell Definition:** Define the reference cell that serves as the starting point for the extraction.

-- **X and Y Values:** Specify the X and Y values of the cells to cut, creating a customized subset of the original model.

 ## Getting Started

 ### Prerequisites

 - Ensure you have the CMG software-generated numerical reservoir model.
+- Ensure the files to be cut are saved as INCLUDE files (".inc") containing only the values of the grid property, without any keywords.
+- Place the files to be cut in the same folder as the Reservoir Model Cutter files.

 ### Installation